-The trigger for this is that the child's current rate of progress is inadequate and that:
+The trigger for this is that the child's current rate of progress is below expected levels of development and that:

-- The child is making little or no progress even when strategies are in place targeted at the area of the child's need. - The child presents persistent and/or emotional difficulties, which can not be dealt with by the behaviour management techniques usually employed by the nursery. - The child has physical or sensory problems, and continues to make little or no progress despite the provision of specialist equipment. - The child has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum.
+- The child is making little or no progress even when strategies are in place targeted at the area of the child's need. - The child presents persistent and/or emotional difficulties, which cannot be dealt with by the behaviour management techniques usually employed by the Nursery. - The child has physical or sensory needs and continues to make little or no progress despite the provision of specialist equipment. - The child has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum.